andy-ahn-ye/lab-fit-finder/README.md

-# lab-fit-finder
+# Lab Fit Finder

-An interactive tool for exploring research lab fit based on research environment, lab culture, and work style.
+An interactive tool designed to help students reflect on what kind of research lab environment may fit them best.

+The finder explores three dimensions:

+• Research Ecosystem
+• Lab Culture & Motivation
+• Work Rhythm

+It combines these dimensions into eight Lab Fit profiles.